tip-org/tools-paper/paper.md

 We are working to make TIP a universal format for induction problems, backed by a powerful toolchain which can be used by prover authors and users alike.
 We describe our plans for improving TIP further in section \ref{future}.
-TIP is publically available and can be downloaded from <https://github.com/tip-org/tools>.
+TIP is publicly available and can be downloaded from <https://github.com/tip-org/tools>.

 # The TIP format {#tip-format}